corda/corda/docs/source/contributing.rst

 3. **Perform manual testing**: Before sending that code for review, spend time poking and prodding the tool and thinking, “Would the experience of using this feature make my mum proud of me?”.
 Automated tests are not a substitute for dogfooding

-4. **Build against the master branch**: You can test your changes against CorDapps defined in other repos by following the instructions
+4. **Build against the selected development branch**: You can test your changes against CorDapps defined in other repos by following the instructions
-   :doc:`here <building-against-master>`
+   :doc:`here <building-against-non-release>`

 5. **Run the API scanner**: Your changes must also not break compatibility with existing public API.
 We have an API scanning tool which runs as part of the build process which can be used to flag up any accidental changes, which is detailed :doc:`here <api-scanner>`